 The applicable test models for generation of the carrier transmit test signal are defined in subclause 4.12.2.

-NOTE: In case carriers are shifted to align with the channel raster Foffset.
+NOTE: If required, carriers are shifted to align with the channel raster Foffset.

 4.11.1a NR Test signal used to build Test Configurations